 We would like to encourage all business who submit recordings to our office do so by submitting them electronically. eRecording is secure and can easily be done from your home or office.
 Here is a directory of local title companies who may be able to electronically record for you: MLTA Listing.

-Make an appointment to access public records
+Make an appointment to access public records room below

 The Office of the County Recorderis the custodian of over 350 different types of historical legal documents pertaining to real estate.
 These records begin with Land Patents signed by the President to the first settlers in Wright County as early as 1855.

 The Office of the County Recorder is responsible for the evaluation, recording, protection and preservation of all real estate documents in accordance with State Statutes.
 Some of the most commonly recorded documents include Deeds, Mortgages, Assignments, Satisfactions, Easements, Liens and Plats.

 The Recorder, by statute, is also the Registrar of Titles under the Torrens or registered land system.
 The Registrar of Titles along with the Examiner of Titles must examine documents presented to determine they meet the legal requirements for transfer.

 The Recorder's Office personnel cannot assist anyone with the proper preparation of documents for recording.
 If necessary, consult a real estate attorney or title company for assistance on types of forms, how to complete forms or for legal advice.

 Applicable documents can be recorded in-person in the Recorder's office at the Government Center in Buffalo.
 Offices are open 8 a.m. to 4:30 p.m.
 Monday-Friday, except for holidays recognized by the county.